EmoFeedback$^2$: Reinforcement of Continuous Emotional Image Generation via LVLM-based Reward and Textual Feedback: Method

-\textbf{V–A Score Regression Reward}: This reward guides the model to reason about the degree of emotion expressed in the image along the two dimensions of emotion, i.e., valence and arousal.
+\textbf{V–A Score Regression Reward}: This reward guides the model to reason about the degree of emotion along valence and arousal dimensions.
 For each response $o_i$, the predicted values ($V^i$, $A^i$) are compared with the ground-truth values ($V_\text{gt}$, $A_\text{gt}$).
-If the discrepancy falls within a predefined threshold $\tau$, a reward is assigned.
-This allows predictions with acceptable deviations to receive positive feedback without requiring exact matches.
-The formulation of reward $r_{\text{V-A}}$ is demonstrated in the Figure. \ref{fig:VLM_pipeline}.
+A positive reward is assigned when the discrepancy falls within a predefined threshold $\tau$, allowing acceptable deviations without requiring exact matches.

-\textbf{Emotion Classification Reward}: This task encourages the model to accurately identify the discrete emotion category expressed in the image, facilitating the understanding of the emotional effect of certain objects.
-The model predicts one of eight emotion types: amusement, awe, anger, contentment, disgust, fear, excitement, and sadness.
-We design a binary reward $r_{\text{cls}}$ for this task: if the predicted emotion category $E^i$ matches the ground truth label $E_\text{gt}$, the reward is 1; otherwise, it is 0.
-The formulation of the reward $r_{\text{cls}}$ is demonstrated in Figure. \ref{fig:VLM_pipeline}.
+\textbf{Emotion Classification Reward}: This task encourages the model to accurately identify the emotion category among eight emotions: amusement, awe, anger, contentment, disgust, fear, excitement, and sadness.
+We design a binary reward $r_{\text{cls}}$: if the predicted emotion category $E^i$ matches the ground truth label $E_\text{gt}$, the reward is 1; otherwise, it is 0.